kamyargerami/Laravel-Failure-Notifier/README.md

 ### Parameters

-**Count:** Minimum count of exceptions needs to raise to run your callback function.
+**Count:** Minimum count of exceptions needs to raise to run your function.

 **Interval:** Seconds to store the count of exceptions in the cache.